Domiii/SimplePlatformer/README.md

 SimplePlatformer
 ================

-SimplePlatformer is a simple platformer (nuff said)?
+SimplePlatformer is a (very) simple platformer game and a basic AI test bed.

 Things to consider: